 The current building created by the American Sam Wannamaker, is a 1997 replica of the one built in 1599.
 No one knows for sure how exact a copy it is and during construction designers used historical notes held by Dulwich College from Phillip Henslowe (Shakespeare’s contemporary) on the probable materials used and contemporary skyline drawings of the locality from that time.
 The original Globe location lies some two hundred metres away from the present river-front site, and can still be viewed.
 William Shakespeare first operated from earlier playhouses in Shoreditch such as The Theatre or The Curtain.
 In 1599 he moved to the original Globe location.

-London’s West End – Theatreland: William Shakespeare Globe Theatre.
+Shakespeare’s Globe – the Globe Theatre and the Sam Wanamaker Playhouse.
 Photo Credit: © Ursula Petula Barzey.